tninh/Dately-Web-app/CS174_FinalProject/README.md

 # CS174_FinalProject

-A perfect day application that plans your day for you!
+A perfect date application that suggests places and events for your date!

-Under construction...